holoviz/holoviews/doc/FAQ.rst

 ``from holoviews import Store``.

-**Q: Why are the sizing options so different between the Matplotlib and Bokeh backends?"**
+**Q: Why are the sizing options so different between the Matplotlib and Bokeh backends?**

-**"A:** The way plot sizes are computed is handled in radically different ways by these backends, with Matplotlib building plots 'inside out' (from plot components with their own sizes) and Bokeh building them 'outside in' (fitting plot components into a given overall size).
+**A:** The way plot sizes are computed is handled in radically different ways by these backends, with Matplotlib building plots 'inside out' (from plot components with their own sizes) and Bokeh building them 'outside in' (fitting plot components into a given overall size).